mcurto/eDNA_Metagenomics/README.md

 #### Add taxonomic lineage to results:

 Taxonomic lineage was added in three steps.
 First the taxonomic IDs were extracted with the script **ExtractTaxID_Filt.py**.
 Second the lineage was retrieved using taxonkit (Shen and Ren 2021).
-Third lineage information was addedto the filtered blast outputs with the script **AddTaxonomyFiltFile_WithTaxIDInfo.py**
+Third lineage information was added to the filtered blast outputs with the script **AddTaxonomyFiltFile_WithTaxIDInfo.py**

 The script ExtractTaxID_Filt.py takes two positional arguments: 1<sup>st</sup> the directory containing the filtered blast outputs, and 2<sup>nd</sup> the path to the output file where the taxonomic IDs will be saved: